akinolawilson/Foreign-Exchange-Rate-Predicition/README.md

 ##### Non-parametric:-<br>
 * Multi-layer preceptron regression <br>
 * K-nearest neighbours regression <br>
+ --
 ### Further Development and Reading
 ________________________________________________________________________________________________________________________________________
-A review of the project interms of code style and further imrpovements on models can be found at my <a href="https://www.researchgate.net/publication/338435971_Machine_Learning_Foreign_Exchange_Rate_Prediction">ResearchGate</a> account.
+A review of the project in terms of code style and further improvements on models can be found at my <a href="https://www.researchgate.net/publication/338435971_Machine_Learning_Foreign_Exchange_Rate_Prediction">ResearchGate</a> account.